kibitzr/kibitzr/docs/telegram.rst

 Kibitzr will send messages to chat, where first message was sent to bot (like `filial imprinting`_).

+Telegram has a `maximum message length of 4096 utf-8 characters`_.
+Telegram Notify will check this for you and split the message in to multiple messages of 4096 characters each.
+Messages doesn't necessarely get delivered, by the telegram network, in the same order that they are sent.

 Example of ``kibitzr-creds.yml`` file:

 .. code-block:: yaml